ziminl/grad/README.md

 # grad

-instagram trend channel automation bot with py
+instagram issue and trend channel automation bot with py

 1. download by input link.